furaga/mk8dx-digit-ocr/README.md

 ## Installation

-Just run `pip3 install git+https://github.com/furaga/mk8dx-digit-ocr.git` in your Python venv or directly on your system.
+Just run `pip install git+https://github.com/furaga/mk8dx-digit-ocr.git` in your Python venv or directly on your system.

 For manual install, git clone the github repository and copy the directory mk8dx_digt_ocr in your python project root.